-Some €10 million of that will go into the pension fund.
+Some €10 million of it will go into the pension fund.

 The White Paper is a flawed document.
 It does not deal with retention anywhere.

 If the Minister of State had his head buried in the sand, we would not have had the White Paper or the evolutionary change we see in the Defence Forces.
 He is well aware of the needs of members of the Defence Forces, as we all are from our constituencies.
-We are very fortunate and we should commend the men and women of our Defence Forces on the extraordinary work they do both at home and abroad.
+We are very fortunate and should commend the men and women of the Defence Forces on the extraordinary work they do, both at home and abroad.

 I thank the Leader.

-Senator Devine raised job losses in Dundalk, which are most disappointing and distressing for the families and the workers involved.
-Senator Nash also raised this as a Commencement matter with the Minister of State, Deputy Phelan.
+Senator Devine raised the issue of job losses in Dundalk.
+They are most disappointing and distressing for the families and the workers involved.
+Senator Nash also raised it as a Commencement matter with the Minister of State, Deputy Phelan.
 The Government's concern is for the workers directly affected by the announcement at this very difficult time for them and their families.
 Many of us have seen in our own work people who have been similarly treated.
 It is most upsetting and distressing.
-The Department of Employment Affairs and Social Protection is working across Government with the workers in the transition to find new employment.
+The Department of Employment Affairs and Social Protection is working across government with the workers in the transition to find new employment.
 It is also important to recognise that the reply Senator Nash received from the Minister of State recognises that the Department of Employment Affairs and Social Protection will provide the workers with "any redundancy, insolvency and jobseeker payments to which they may be entitled in a timely manner and will proactively help them to access available opportunities for employment".
-I think we all agree this should not have happened in the way it did and that the way the workers were treated was wrong.
+I think we all agree it should not have happened in the way it did and that the way the workers were treated was wrong.

-We had a somewhat similar situation with Vita Cortex in Cork, as the Senator may recall from his time as a Minister of State.
+We had a somewhat similar situation in Vita Cortex in Cork, as the Senator may recall from his time as a Minister of State.

 I was not involved; I was a backbencher at the time.

-We collectively worked to try to rectify that situation.
+We worked collectively to try to rectify that situation.
 It is disappointing to see this happening today and it is unacceptable.
-All of us will work to ensure that the employees are treated properly.
+All of us will work to ensure the employees are treated properly.
 That is the best thing I can say to the Senators right now.
 It is disappointing.

 The Cathaoirleach indulged Senator Devine a little on the issue of the referendum on blasphemy, which I too hope will be passed.
-I will not engage in a discussion on the referendum now.
-I also wish all the presidential candidates every success and luck on Friday.
+I will not engage in a discussion on the referendum.
+I also wish all of the presidential candidates every success and luck on Friday.

 They cannot all be successful.

 When I say "success", I mean they might get their deposits back.
-There can only be one victor, and to the victor go the spoils.
-Perhaps I should not say "the spoils", but to be elected Uachtarán, the Head of State of our country, is a huge honour and privilege, and I wish whoever that person may be next Friday every success and blessing in the job.
+There can only be one victor and to the victor go the spoils.
+Perhaps I should not say "the spoils", but to be elected Uachtarán, Head of State, is a huge honour and privilege.
+I wish whoever that person may be next Friday every success and blessing in the job.

 I thank the Leader, but the whole process needs to be reformed to give the ordinary people a chance.

-The ordinary person has a chance to run, but in light of the carry-on of some candidates during the nominating process, they should get tuition on the Constitution before any election-----
+The ordinary person has a chance to run, but in the light of the carry-on of some candidates during the nominating process, they should receive tuition on the Constitution before any election-----

 A resolution was passed by more than 98% of the Constitutional Convention's membership, which was the highest number seen, yet the Government has done nothing about it.